-2. Upon termination, whether by the provider or the individual, the provider must immediately return the individual's money.
-In the context of credit-counseling entities, if the provider is acting in conformity with the Act, there will be no money in the trust account.
-Subsection (b)(1) addresses the provider that has not yet distributed the money to creditors as required by section 22(c)(2).
-It also requires a debt-settlement entity in possession of an individual's money to return it to the individual.
-Paragraph (1) does not require refund of money properly held as payment of fees.
-Paragraph (2), on the other hand, requires a debt settlement entity to refund 65 percent of any portion of the set-up fee that has not already, in effect, been refunded as a credit against settlement fees for debts already settled.
-To determine the amount of the refund, the provider must calculate how much of the set-up fee has been credited against the settlement fee.
+1 2.
+Upon termination, whether by the provider or the individual, the provider must 2 immediately return the individual's money.
+In the context of credit counseling entities, if the 3 provider is acting in conformity with the Act, there will be no money in the trust account.
+4 Subsection (b)(1) addresses the provider that has not yet distributed the money to creditors as 5 required by section 22(c)(2).
+It also requires a debt-settlement entity in possession of an 6 individual's money to return it to the individual.
+Paragraph (1) does not require refund of money-7 properly held as payment of fees.
+Paragraph (2), on the other hand, requires a debt settlement-8 entity to refund 65 percent of any portion of the set up fee that has not already, in effect, been 9 refunded as a credit against settlement fees for debts already settled.
+To determine the amount of 10 the refund, the provider must calculate how much of the set-up fee has been credited against the settlement fee.
 The provider must pay the individual 65% of the remainder.
-For commentary on how to make this calculation, see Comment 11 to section 19.
+For commentary on-11 12 how to make this calculation, see Comment 11 to section 19.
+13 SECTION 27.

-SECTION 27.
 PERIODIC REPORTS AND RETENTION OF RECORDS.

-(a) A provider shall provide the accounting required by subsection (b):

-- (1) upon cancellation or termination of an agreement; and - (2) before cancellation or termination of any agreement: - (A) at least once each month; and - (B) within five business days after a request by an individual, but the provider need not comply with more than one request in any calendar month.

-(b) A provider, in a record, shall provide each individual for whom it has established a plan an accounting of the following information:

-(1) the amount of money received from the individual since the last report;

-(2) the amounts and dates of disbursement made on the individual's behalf, or by the individual upon the direction of the provider, since the last report to each creditor listed in the plan;
+14 15 (a) A provider shall provide the accounting required by subsection (b): (1) upon cancellation or termination of an agreement; and 16 (2) before cancellation or termination of any agreement: 17 18 (A) at least once each month; and 19 (B) within five business days after a request by an individual, but the 20 provider need not comply with more than one request in any calendar month.
+21 (b) A provider, in a record, shall provide each individual for whom it has established a 22 plan an accounting of the following information: 23 (1) the amount of money in an account containing money paid by or on behalf of 24 the individual for fees, distribution to a creditor, or both, as of the date one month before the date 25 of the accounting; 26 (2) the amount of money received from the individual paid into the account since 27 the last report; 28 (2)(3) the amounts and dates of disbursement made on the individual's behalf, or 29 by the individual upon the direction of the provider, since the last report, to each creditor listed in